nithincspnr/nithincspnr.github.io/README.md

 ## My resume 🚀
-This is my portfolio built myself using html, css and JS as part of learning the fundamentals of CSS
+This is my portfolio built by myself using HTML, CSS and JS as part of learning the fundamentals of CSS